Wrongful Death Lawyer Woodland Hills, CA

 At Barry P. Goldberg, A Professional Law Corporation, we are committed to recovering just compensation for families who have lost loved ones in tragic accidents.
 California’s wrongful death laws are complicated, and the insurance companies do not care that you are grieving the loss of a loved one.
-To ensure that you are fully and fairly compensated for your loved one’s loss, let attorney Barry P. Goldberg fight for you.
+To ensure that you are fully and fairly compensated for your loved one’s loss, let the wrongful death lawyer in Woodland Hills, CA, Barry P. Goldberg, fight for you.

 If you have lost a spouse, child, parent, or other close family member in an accident, it is important to make sure you have a clear understanding of how the law applies to your family’s circumstances.
 Wrongful death cases are different from non-fatal injury cases, and California’s wrongful death law has some unique provisions that require careful planning and consideration.
-In addition, the window to file a wrongful death claim in California is limited; so, to make sure you and your family have the financial resources you need to cope with your loss, it is important that you speak with an attorney as soon as possible.
+In addition, the window to file a wrongful death claim in California is limited; so, to make sure you and your family have the financial resources you need to cope with your loss, it is important that you speak with a wrongful death lawyer in Woodland Hills, CA as soon as possible.

 What constitutes a “wrongful death?”
 California’s wrongful death statute provides this definition: “the death of a person caused by the wrongful act or neglect of another.”
 The key terms here are, “wrongful act,” and “neglect.”

 The list of wrongful and negligent acts that can lead to an untimely and unnecessary death is almost endless.
 At Barry P. Goldberg, A Professional Law Corporation, we have extensive experience in cases involving a wide variety of scenarios in which one person or company is to blame for someone else’s death.
-From violent car crashes to fatal falls, if you lost a loved one and you are entitled to financial compensation, you can trust attorney Barry P. Goldberg to fight for the compensation you deserve.
+From violent car crashes to fatal falls, if you lost a loved one and you are entitled to financial compensation, you can trust the Woodland Hills, California wrongful death lawyer, Barry P. Goldberg, to fight for the compensation you deserve.

 Where Other Attorneys Go for Help

-It is not just accident victims and grieving families who trust Mr. Goldberg, other attorneys trust him with their clients’ and family members’ cases, too.
+It is not just accident victims and grieving families who trust Mr. Goldberg, other wrongful death lawyers in Woodland Hills, CA trust him with their clients’ and family members’ cases, too.
 To get help from the lawyer who other lawyers trust to handle their wrongful death claims, contact our Woodland Hills law offices today:

 “As an attorney with a legal matter outside my area of expertise, one involving my own family member, I decided to contact Mr. Goldberg after viewing some of his quality legal work.
 His grasp of the particulars was very impressive, as was his advice in regard to proceeding forward.
 His speedy and friendly response was refreshing, highlighting an engaged and highly competent professional.” – Referring Attorney